hzqst/MetaHookSv/Renderer.md

 `angles` is the direction of shadows, in PitchYawRoll format. for example `"angles" "90 0 0"`

-`fade` is the distance where the shadow begins to fade-out and the maximum distance the shadow is allowed to cast, in inches. for example `"fade" "64 128"`
+`distfade` is the distance where the shadow begins to fade-out, and the maximum distance the shadow is allowed to cast, in inches. for example `"distfade" "64 128"`

-`minlum` is the minimum luminance the shadow is allowed to cast, in from 0 to 255. for example `"minlum" "64"`
+`lumfade` is the luminance the shadow begins to fade-out, and minimum luminance the shadow is allowed to cast, must be between 0 ~ 255. for example `"lumfade" "64 32"`

 `color` is the color of the shadows, in RGBA8 format. for example `"color" "0 0 0 128"`